 - An engineering consulting firm has leveraged drones for transmission line construction planning, wildlife inventories and environmental compliance, reducing impacts on sensitive lands along with the number of field workers needed.

 But there are plenty of other benefits that many companies overlook and that, to my mind, should definitely be part of a proof of concept for drone adoption or expansion.
-Here are five not-as-obvious areas that your chief safety officer, director of field services, or site supervisors will want to know about.
+Here are five not-as-obvious areas of value that your chief safety officer, director of field services, or site supervisors will want to know about.

 Improved Worker Safety